 What age is suitable for rafting in Bali?

-The minimum age for rafting a Bali is generally 7 years old, but it can vary depending on the river and the rafting company.
-Younger children can ride in tandem with an adult guide, while older children can paddle along with the group, depending on the difficulty of the river.
-Families with children can enjoy rafting on the Ayung River, which is known for its calm to moderate rapids, making it ideal for families.
-For the Telaga Waja River, which features more challenging rapids, participants are usually required to be at least 12 years old to ensure safety.
-Always check with your rafting provider for their specific age requirements.
+The minimum age for rafting a Bali is usually 7 years old.
+However, this can vary depending on the river and operator.
+Younger children can ride with an adult guide, while older kids can paddle on calmer rivers like the Ayung.
+Families often choose Ayung River for its moderate rapids and scenic views.
+For the more intense Telaga Waja River, the minimum age is usually 12 years.
+Always check with your operator for exact age requirements.

 What should I wear for rafting in Bali?